-With social distancing restrictions still in place until after the break, it looks like we’re in for another quiet Chinese New Year.
-While our celebrations won’t quite be the same, the long-time Chinese New Year traditions and taboos never change.
-And hey, if you play your cards right, this just might be your most prosperous year yet!
-From when to book in your next haircut to how to properly hang your decorations, here are all the Chinese New Year traditions (and taboos) you should know.
+It’s almost a brand new lunar year!
+Arguably the festival with the most cultural significance in Hong Kong, Chinese New Year celebrates the start of the Chinese lunisolar calendar year, marking the end of a cold, dark winter and welcoming spring.
+Long-time CNY traditions and taboos never really change and if you play your cards right, this just might be your most prosperous year yet!
+From when to book your next haircut to how to properly hang your decorations, here are all the Chinese New Year traditions and taboos you should know.

 Chinese New Year Traditions & Taboos